awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 That is the transition from aesthetic AI to infrastructural AI.

-{% include ad.html %}

 ---

 ## Broader Implications

-Most current AI usage in architecture remains assistive: drafting, rendering, summarizing.
+Most architectural AI use remains assistive: drafting, rendering, summarizing.

-This experiment demonstrates a different role:
+This experiment suggests a different role:

 AI as structured internal opposition.

-The model parallels:
+The pattern mirrors:

-- Engineering design reviews
+- Engineering design review
 - Investment committee debate
-- Regulatory hearing process
+- Regulatory scrutiny
-- Academic peer review
+- Academic peer evaluation

 Complex systems benefit from managed contradiction.

-The future is unlikely to be a single omniscient agent.
+The future is unlikely to be a single super-agent.

-It is more likely to be aligned but adversarial multi-agent systems with intentionally differentiated optimization targets.
+It is more plausibly a coordinated set of intentionally asymmetric agents.

 ---